hortonworks/cloudbreak/docs/insights.md

 In the current version of Cloudbreak all the nodes have a public IP address and all the nodes are accessible via SSH.
 The public IP addresses of a running cluster can be checked on the Cloudbreak UI under the *Nodes* tab.
-Only key-based authentication is supported - the public key can be specified when creating a credential.
+Only key-based authentication is supported - the public key can be specified when creating a cloud credential.

 ```
 ssh -i ~/.ssh/private-key.pem cloudbreak@<public-ip>